-School activity accounts and The Redbook
+School activity accounts, District activity accounts, and The Redbook

 School activity accounts, also called activity funds, are primarily handled at the schools.
-This money is generated by students and should be spent only for students.
+This money is generated by students and should be spent only for the students' benefit.
 Activity funds are separate from the board allocation to the school council.
 Revenue is received and checks for expenditures are written at the school on these activity accounts.
 These funds will include receipts from athletic contests, concessions, school fundraisers, bookstore sales and school club accounts.
+The school activity fund does not include funds raised or received by organizations which do not come under the direct supervision of school authorities, such as legally separate external support/booster organizations.
 The principal has primary responsibility, but the board of education is responsible for oversight of school activity funds and is responsible for any debt the school council may incur.

-Management of these funds is governed by the "Accounting Procedures for School Activity Funds," commonly referred to as The Redbook, which outlines a method of uniform accounting.
+Management of these funds is governed by the "Accounting Procedures for School Activity Funds," commonly referred to as The Redbook, which outlines a method of uniform accounting and which has the force of law.
 Principals and school bookkeepers should have copies of The Redbook and receive related training.
-It is available on the Kentucky Department of Education website.

-The Redbook lists these best practices for school activity funds:
+The Redbook requirements for school activity funds include:

-- ▶ All accounts are kept in one interest-bearing bank account. - ▶ The board receives monthly financial reports of school accounts, with copies retained at the central office. - Accounts are reconciled monthly. - ▶ The school uses a uniform system of internal accounting. - ▶ A purchase order system is used. - ▶ Tickets are used for athletic events. - ▶ Drink machine receipts are properly reconciled to expenditures. - ▶ Salaries are not paid from school accounts, particularly not athletics coaches. - ▶ The board approves all schoolwide fundraisers.
+- All accounts are kept in one interest-bearing bank account. - The board receives monthly financial reports of school accounts, with copies retained at the central office. - Accounts are reconciled monthly. - The school uses a uniform system of internal accounting. - A purchase order system is used. - Tickets are used for athletic events. - Vending machine receipts are properly reconciled to expenditures. - Salaries are not paid from school accounts, particularly not athletics coaches. - The board approves all schoolwide fundraisers. - The board approves all student fees and charges.